chengcli/pyharp/docs/source/index.rst

    fetch-sonora --feh=+000 --co=100

-The ``fetch-sonora`` script is a command line tool shipped with Pyharp that downloads the ``sonora2020`` data from the Zenodo archive.
+The ``fetch-sonora`` script is a command line tool shipped with Pyharp that downloads the :mod:`pyharp.sonora` data from the Zenodo archive.
 This command will download a file named `sonora_2020_feh+000_co_100.data.196.tar.gz` in the current directory.
 The ``feh`` argument specifies the metallicity of the atmosphere and the ``co`` argument specifies the carbon-to-oxygen ratio (solar).
 You can check out the various options of the ``fetch-sonora`` script by running